mariagrandury/chatbot-covid-backend/README.md

 - SDK: 2.3.0
 - Components: 2.30.4

+## Setting up Authentication
+To set up [authentication](https://cloud.google.com/dialogflow/docs/quick/setup) with a service account:

+1. Click on the gear icon, to the right of the agent name.

+2. Under the GOOGLE PROJECT section, click on the name of the Service Account.

+3. Click on the menu button in the upper left hand corner and click on IAM & admin.

+4. Click on Service Accounts in the left hand menu.

+5. Click on the Create Service Account button at the top of the page.

+6. In the pop up, enter a name for the service account (Dialogflow Client).

+7. Click on Role.
+Under the Dialogflow category, select the desired role (client).

+8. Check the Furnish a new private key option and make sure JSON is selected for Key type.

+9. Click the Create button.

+10. Download of the JSON file will start.
+Choose a location to save it and confirm.

+Caution: You can only download this JSON file once, so make sure to save the file and keep it somewhere safe.
+If you lose this key or it becomes compromised, you can use the same process to create another.

+11. Once complete, you'll see a pop up with a confirmation message.
+Click Close.

+In this project, the keys are in **dialogflow-client/chatbotauth.json**

 ## Setting up AWS
 To run serverless commands that interface with your AWS account, you will need to setup your AWS account credentials on your machine.